Indrasish7/scalable-enterprise-rag/README.md

 - ✅ **PDF** — Extracted using `pypdf`
 - ✅ **DOCX** — Extracted using `python-docx`

-- Multi-format ingestion (TXT, PDF, DOCX) via extensible loader architecture

-Documents are automatically routed to the correct loader using a **factory-based ingestion layer**, making it easy to extend support to additional formats such as HTML, Markdown, or PPTX.
+Documents are routed to loaders using a **factory-based ingestion layer**, making it trivial to add support for formats like HTML, Markdown, or PPTX.

 ---